GoogleCloudPlatform/cloud-hackathons/security-in-media/Student/Challenge-02.md

 - **IP Address**: Ephemeral
 - **Port**: 80

 ### Test the HTTP Load Balancer
 Now that you created the HTTP Load Balancer for your backends, verify that traffic is forwarded to the backend service.
 To test IPv4 access to the HTTP Load Balancer.

-> It might take up to 15 minutes to access the HTTP Load Balancer.
+> **NOTE:** It might take up to 15 minutes to access the HTTP Load Balancer.
 In the meantime, you might get a 404 or 502 error.
 Keep trying until you see the page load.

 ## Success Criteria